Why The Deck Needs Demolition

 DIY Decking Fail

 Is it called a deck if it’s not raised?
 I guess it’s a patio deck maybe?
 Regardless, running the entire width of the back of the house is a deck… err patio deck… thing.
-We’ve questioned the durability since we bought the house, but we heard the previous owner did “such a great job” building it all himself (some of his other projects were actually inspiration for starting this website… to repair them).
-Well I guess that also means a ground level patio/deck thing didn’t get inspected either.
-It would have failed.
+I was a little cautious of the durability of the deck build early on, but DIY’er’s do what DIY’er’s do sometimes .
+Well I guess that also means a ground level patio/deck thing didn’t get inspected either because the build was great for the short term but would have failed inspection for the long term.
 If you’re new to outdoor DIY you should know immediately that Pressure Treated lumber is not immune to rot.
 Especially if wet leaves or debris gather around it, let’s say under a deck that you have no access to underneath and the moisture gathers.
 While external elements will of course take their toll, there are some things you can control… like the footers (or concrete piers) that go under the support posts of the deck.

-In the case of our deck, the guy used several methods to reduce the ground contact of the support posts.
-Most notably, he used nothing.
-Good old unprotected ground on post debauchery.
-For the record, you can inset a cinder block under the footer and that is to code.
-A few times he used spare bricks and set them into a pattern of 4 with the post in the middle (that then came out from underneath through gravity and weight), other times he used one old brick that was only mildly crumbling.
+In the case of our deck, there were several DIY methods to reduce the ground contact of the support posts.
+Most notably, the inclusion of nothing… Good old unprotected ground on post debauchery.
+For the record, you can inset a concrete block under the footer and that is to code.
+A few times spare bricks were set into a pattern of 4 with the post in the middle (that then came out from underneath through gravity and weight), other times there was one old brick that was only mildly crumbling.
 This basically means that the deck was rotting from the ground up.
 So when I stepped through a decking board, upon further inspection, the entire support underneath had already rotted through and had spread it’s moisture sharing wealth into the next level (currently holding up the hot tub).

 The Decision For Demolition